KCA’s Journey Since 1976

 From Then to Now

 Since his youth, Jack Campo, PE, always had a love for bridges and construction.
-His dream was to lead a company built on honesty, integrity, and loyalty, values that would define both its culture and its work.
+His dream was to lead a company built on honesty, integrity, loyalty, and values that would define both its culture and work.
 On June 17, 1976, with the support of family and friends, Kisinger Campo & Associates, Corp.
 (KCA) was born.

 Our founders’ values, wisdom, and humility continue to guide KCA today, serving as the foundation of our culture and the inspiration behind our commitment to engineering excellence.
 Their legacy lives on in every bridge built, every project delivered, and every person who calls KCA home.